sleddog/methods/projects/carnival_guess/RAT/README.md

 To do this go to:
 localhost:5000

-To enter a guess go to
+To enter a guess go to:
 localhost:5000/<guess_number>
-Note: <guess_number> is the integer value you wish to guess
+Note: <guess_number> is the integer value you wish to guess.

+If you want a new number to guess go to: localhost:5000/newNumber
+You will get a message saying that that a new number has been generated.